querqueq/codenames/README.md

 1.  ~~Write whole Lobby and Game logic~~
 2.  ~~Make the getting/modifying of state generalized~~
+3. Add uuids for id instead of fixed id 12 or use sparql to get short readable names for ids
-3. Authorize player actions
+4. Authorize player actions
-4. Returns error with content
+5. Returns error with content
-5. Map errors to appropriate http status codes
+6. Map errors to appropriate http status codes
-6. Logging!
+7. Logging!
-7. Implement a minimal Lobby client
+8. Implement a minimal Lobby client
-8.  ???
+9.  ???
-9. Add sparql for game creation
+10. Add sparql for game creation